 All students who apply to study abroad on a semester- or year-long program must have a minimum 3.0 cumulative USC GPA at the time of application.
 A student's grade point average from transfer coursework is not factored into the eligiblity requirement.

 If a program provider or host university indicates that it may accept students with a GPA below 3.0, applicants still must meet the USC Dornsife eligibility requirement of a cumulative USC GPA of 3.0 or higher.

 Some programs have a higher GPA requirement.
-They are King's College London, the London School of Economics, University College London, Sciences Po Paris, and Trinity College Dublin's Irish School of Ecumenics and the Trinity College Dublin Exchange Program.
+They are King's College London, the London School of Economics, University College London, Sciences Po Paris, Trinity College Dublin's Irish School of Ecumenics and the Trinity College Dublin Exchange Program.
 Please go to those program pages to see the requirements.

 Foreign Language Requirements

 If a student is planning to study abroad in a country where a foreign language is spoken and that foreign language is taught by USC Dornsife, the student must have completed, be enrolled in, or have tested out of at least the second semester of that language by the time of application to study abroad.
 A number of programs require more than two semesters of a foreign language.
 Some programs have specific requirements.
 Please see the program pages for more details.

 In cases where a program provider (e.g. Syracuse Unversity in Florence, IES Milan, IES Vienna, etc.) does not have a foreign language requirement or has a lower requirement than USC Overseas Studies, USC applicants must meet the language requirement as established by the USC Dornsife Office of Overseas Studies.

 Student Conduct Requirements

 Students with one or more student conduct violations may deemed ineligible to study abroad, depending on the nature of the violation(s), at any time from the submission of an application to a program's start date.